IB Middle Years Programme: Assessment criteria

-History and Development of the IB Middle Years Program
+History and development of the IB Middle Years Programme

 The Middle Years Program was developed significantly later than the Diploma Programme, and in parallel to and independently of what would become the Primary Years Programme.
 The Middle Years Programme's "birthplace" is considered to be the International School Moshi, in Tanzania, today known as the United World College East Africa, which had been the first school to introduce the IB diploma to the African continent.
-In the late 1970s the school identified a pedagogical disconnect stemming from teaching the British O-levels curriculum to students aged 11-16, and then the International Baccalaureate Diploma for students 16-18.
-The headmaster at the time, Lister Hannah, led discussions on the potential of developing a new two year pre-IB curriculum at the Association of International Schools in Africa conference in Nairobi in October 1978.
+In the late 1970s the school identified a pedagogical disconnect stemming from teaching the British O-levels curriculum to students aged 12–15, and then the International Baccalaureate Diploma for students 15–18.
+The headmaster at the time, Lister Hannah, led discussions on the potential of developing a new three year pre-IB curriculum at the Association of International Schools in Africa conference in Nairobi in October 1978.
 Hannah, together with the heads of the International School of Lusaka, Zambia, and the International School of Tanganyika in Dar es Salaam, Tanzania, engaged in discussions with the International Baccalaureate Organization and the International Schools Association (ISA) about establishing a new pre-IB programme.
-In 1980, the school hosted a conference of the International Schools Association (ISA) in Moshi, titled 'The Needs of the Child in the Middle Years of Schooling (ages 11-16)'.
-This conference recommended the development of a course to meet the needs of students aged 11-16 years, with a focus on six key ‘needs’, which were described as Global, Intellectual, Personal, Physical, Creative, and Social.
+In 1980, the school hosted a conference of the International Schools Association (ISA) in Moshi, titled 'The Needs of the Child in the Middle Years of Schooling (ages 12–15)'.
+This conference recommended the development of a course to meet the needs of students aged 12–15 years, with a focus on six key 'needs', which were described as Global, Intellectual, Personal, Physical, Creative, and Social.